spyrosdran/Distributed-Computing/README.md

 ## Distributed Computing
-✨ This repository is dedicated to implementing a very simple bank system, which provides the following functionality:
+✨ This repository is dedicated to implementing a very simple client - server bank system, which provides the following functionality:

  - Log In
  - Log Out